Relativistic three-body effects in hierarchical triples: Calculating 3BpN cross terms

 where the cross terms include

-In addition to cross terms from Eq.~(\ref{eq:semidirectterms}), additional 3BpN cross terms arise from lower-order periodic variations and corrections to $P_{\rm in}$ and $P_{\rm out}$.
+In addition to the above cross terms in Eq.~(\ref{eq:semidirectterms}), additional cross terms arise from lower-order periodic variations and corrections to the orbital periods $P_{\rm in}$ and $P_{\rm out}$.
 These additional cross terms can be calculated through a multiple-scale analysis described in Sec.~\ref{sec:multiscale}.